progelio/validator.js/README.md

 ```html
 <div rules-summary></div>
 ```
 This will diplay a list of errors using unordered list (ul).
-When the summary is displayed, a class name will be added to the element: "validation-summary".
+When the summary is displayed, a class name will be added to the element: "validator-summary".

 ### Displaying Errors - Styling